 10 coping strategies for dealing with a spouse that won’t apologize

 Consider doing the following things when your spouse refuses to apologize:

 Allow your spouse to listen to their conscience

-When your spouse refuses to apologize, a big reason could be because they found themselves feeling very defensive.
-There is a chance that there may have been situations where their mistakes were pointed out by you before they could have the opportunity to process and realize it themselves.
+When your spouse refuses to apologize, a big reason could be because they find themselves feeling very defensive.
+There is a chance that there may have been situations where their mistakes were pointed out by you before they could have the opportunity to process and realize them themselves.

 Give your spouse the space needed to exercise their right to be wrong

 The previous tip can work out very well for different situations.
 But it is difficult to stay quiet when it comes to bigger situations, right?
 You may feel a very strong urge to point out where your beloved went wrong.
 In your head, it may be completely justified.

 But it is important to understand that just like your beloved’s actions can hurt you, pointing out the major mistakes they have made may also hurt them.
 For major situations, it is very important to be patient.